Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/pg/Project・Package_configuration.md

 | 6                 | Identifier representing function   | login, project, etc         |

 For identifiers representing modules in the fifth hierarchy, use an identifier that represents either common or processing architectures.
-Under the common package are the base components used by the processing architectures and then places a subsystem-wide's common component too.
+Under the common package, place the common components used by the processing architectures and the subsystem-wide components.
-The common project may have Subsystem-wide components like a common package.
+The common project may have subsystem-wide components like a common package.
 Place it in the common project when referencing it from other subsystems or processing architectures.
-System-wide components within Subsystem-wide components that are used only within a project of one processing architectures are placed in the common package within that project.
+Subsystem-wide components that are used only within a project of one processing architectures are placed in the common package within that project.

 The sixth hierarchy is created for each function, packages that represent class responsibilities (Action, Form, etc.) are not used.
 Place the Function-wide components in this package.